Holiday Packages in France

-The location doesn’t get much better than that of the Hôtel Suisse in Nice.
+The location doesn’t get much better than that of the Hôtel Suisse in Nice, the glittering city in France's south.
 It is at the eastern end of the Promenade des Anglais with a gorgeous view of the city, beach, and Mediterranean.
 Within minutes, you can walk from the hotel to the Old Town of Nice, the Castel Plage beach, and the Nice Port.
 Inside, there are 38 guest rooms with a gorgeous and sophisticated French design.
 The hotel offers a breakfast buffet, a bar, and free WiFi.

 Villa Florentine - Lyon

 If you’re hoping for a room with a view in France, the Villa Florentine in Lyon is a great option.
 Located within the city’s Old Town, the Villa Florentine is perched on a hill with a breathtaking view of Lyon.
 It is a five-star luxury hotel, but prices are reasonable for the high quality of the hotel.
 There are 29 rooms and suites, each decorated in its own unique way.
 The rooms are designed in a contemporary style with a touch of French elegance.
 Amenities of the hotel include a heated swimming pool overlooking the city, a terrace, and a fitness centre.